unclearness/FLAME_retopology/README.md

   - FLAME_PyTorch is registered as git submodule.
 Slightly modified version is used to avoid crash.
 - Download FLAME model and extract to `./model/`
   - 2020 version is recommended
+- Download addtional landmark info used for RingNet from [here](https://github.com/soubhiksanyal/RingNet/tree/master/flame_model) and put to `./model/FLAME2019/`
 - Generate neutral FLAME as obj
   - `python save_FLAME_neutral_obj.py`
 - Donwload sample iphone data from [here](https://drive.google.com/file/d/1pRl2M82FbIoPiatFdGricVgoimhUetAe/view?usp=share_link) and extract to `./data/`